nickolasnikolic/Affective-Computing-docs/humanLimitations.md

 “Hel-lo --- what is it?
 Fire?
 Thirst?”

-Daruun says, “This is our new family member, Ednit, an artificial intelligence.”
+Daruun says, “This is our new family member, Ednit, an artificial life.”

 “That's not what I meant: What is slaked only when drowned?”